HampusWigstedt/L3/my-app/README.md

 ## Language and Dependencies
 Converto is a Next.js and React application written in Typescript and TSX with Tailwind CSS for styling.

-The code has dependencies towards Axios for api call to EasyFFM.
-File-saver and formdata for file handling.
-DaisyUi for design components.
+The code has dependencies towards File-saver for file handling and DaisyUi for design components.

 ## Version
 The current version of Converto is '1.0.0'